bazelbuild/bazel/site/en/remote/cache-remote.md

 element containing all of the information from the action key, Thus, if the logs are identical then so are the action cache keys.

+If you're using the `--experimental_execution_log_compact_file` flag you must first convert to the binary or json format using the `//src/tools/execlog:converter` tool.

 To compare logs for two builds that are not sharing cache hits as expected, do the following: